wp-plugins/job-manager/readme.txt

 == Other Plugin Support ==

 Job Manager supports added functionality when other plugins are installed.
-If you think your plugin could add some functionality to Job Manager, please [submit a feature request](http://code.google.com/p/wordpress-job-manager/issues/list).
+If you think your plugin could add some functionality to Job Manager, please [submit an enhancment request](https://bitbucket.org/jobmanager_hp/wordpress-job-manager/issues/new).
+Select (KIND) as Enhancment

 = Google XML Sitemaps =